-Leona Boyer will cover tips for suturing in the ED at the beginning of the rotation.
-This will usually be scheduled on the first Monday morning of the rotation.
+This session will review procedures for suturing in the ED.
+This will generally be scheduled on the first Monday morning of the rotation.

 Regina: RGH Simulation Centre (Mandatory)

 Details regarding date and time will be sent in the Welcome Package.